Learn more about our pediatric programs:

 Child Cognitive Behavioral Therapy (CBT)

-Advanced clinical care for pediatric patients in the context of cognitive behavioral therapy.
+Advanced clinical care for children, adolescents and young adults (ages 3-24) using the techniques of cognitive behavioral therapy.

 Clay Center for Young Healthy Minds